Author Tags: Film, History

 "Mastering the male-dominated art form in China, Benton enchanted audiences eager for the exotic in Depression-era America.
 Her touring company, Red Gate Shadow Theatre, was lauded by theatre and art critics and even performed at Franklin Roosevelt's White House.
 Grant Hayter-Menzies traces Benton's performance history and her efforts to preserve shadow theatre as a global cultural treasure by drawing on her unpublished writings, the recollections of her colleagues, the testimonies of shadow masters who survived China's Cultural Revolution, as well as young innovators who have carried on Benton's pioneering work."

 In 2015, Hayter-Menzies published Lillian Carter: A Compassionate Life (McFarland & Company $35).
 With the support of President Jimmy Carter and the Carter family, Hayter-Menzies recalls how Lillian cared for black families in the rural south as a young nurse and later served as a 68-year-old Peace Corps volunteer in 1960s India.
-Always a fearless supporter of human rights, she dubbed “First Mother of the world” by the American press.
+Always a fearless supporter of human rights, she was dubbed “First Mother of the world” by the American press.

 Charlotte Greenwood: The Life and Career of the Comic Star of Vaudeville, Radio and Film (McFarland & Company, April 2007)